foundry-vtt-community/wiki.js/development/api/applicationv2.md

 <a data-action="myAction">Using a link for inline text</a>
 ```

-For those used to ApplicationV2, this largely replaces the role `activateListeners` played.
+For those used to Application V1, this largely replaces the role `activateListeners` played.
 If you have other event listeners to add, you can use `_onRender`, which is explored in the "Specific Use Cases" section.

 #### Header Buttons